roman-kozii/php-framework/README.md

 3. **Dependencies**: Nebula integrates essential dependencies such as Redis (caching, rate limiting) and MySQL (database).

-4. **Development**: Begin building your application by creating controllers, views, and models within the `src` directory.
+4. **Development**: Begin building your application by creating controllers, views, and models within the `app` directory.
+Feel free to modify the framework source code located in the  `src` directory.
 Start a local development server with:
    ```bash
    ./nebula -s
    ```